shanutiwari1010/shanutiwari1010/README.md

 # 👋 Hey, I'm Shanu Tiwari

 Hey there!
-I'm [Your Name], a frontend engineer who lives for pixel-perfect interfaces, seamless user experiences, and web apps that are fast, accessible, and a joy to use.
+I'm a frontend engineer who lives for pixel-perfect interfaces, seamless user experiences, and web apps that are fast, accessible, and a joy to use.

 I believe the little details aren’t just details — they’re what make a product feel intentional, inclusive, and alive.
 Whether I'm refining a micro-interaction or optimizing performance, I pour that same care into every line of code I write. .